tstavropoulos/Musegician/README.md

 After initial import, frequently there are many instances where matching songs weren't properly identified.
 That's where the **Deredundafier** comes in.
 In the menu, click on "Library > Deredundafier"

 Running a search in one of the given categories will find potential matches, select all that should be merged into the same record.  *Deep* searches, enabled by the checkbox, strips out all parentheticals to catch many instances of qualifiers, like "(Live At The Forum)" causing a missed match.
 Check off all the tracks that should be merged into the same record (you can double-click any track from this window to play it to verify), and press "Merge Selected" at the bottom of the window.

+### Modifying Song Weights

+Selecting any number of songs/albums/recordings and pressing the + and - keys on your keyboard will adjust the weight, modifying the probability that it is selected in a given context.
+Classic windows selection schemes apply, where holding Shift and clicking will highlight all items between your previously selected item and the new item, and holding control will add/remove the clicked item.

 ## Development